-This study found that not only did CIPN increase fall risk, but that CPIN-related falls were associated with increased utilization of health care resources.4 A 2017 study in Journal of Clinical Oncology examining prevalence of CIPN in 512 female cancer survivors found that almost 50% still experienced symptoms up to six years post-treatment with symptomatic survivors being almost twice as likely to fall when compared to asymptomatic counterparts.5
+This study found that not only did CIPN increase fall risk, but that CIPN-related falls were associated with increased utilization of health care resources.4 A 2017 study in the Journal of Clinical Oncology examined the prevalence of CIPN in 512 women with cancer.
+It found that almost 50 percent still experienced symptoms up to six years post-treatment with symptomatic survivors being almost twice as likely to fall when compared to asymptomatic counterparts.5

 Learn more about how the ReVital Cancer Rehabilitation program can help improve patient outcomes, facilitate improved compliance with chemotherapy and reduce treatment costs.